bhanratt/orthologcollector/README.md

 **Simple run:**
 1: `python GetGeneIDs.py <gene>`
 2: `bash logcollector.sh <reference genome fasta> <protein fasta of gene used in step 1>`

+**Batch run:**
+Functionality to run in batch mode on a collection of reference genomes and protein fastas
+Load all reference genomes into ref/
+Load all target proteins into prot/
+`bash automate.sh`